 What gin to use?

-I love a traditional London dry gin for this recipe.
+I love a traditional London dry gin or a citrus-forward gin for this recipe.
 However, if you’re fond of more modern or floral gins, this is a fun recipe to try them in.

 Just be aware that the Chartreuse can easily overpower subtle flavors.
 Very floral or delicate gins might be better suited to the classic Bees Knees, where those mild flavors will really be able to shine.

 There are many ways to make honey syrup, but I typically prefer to make a honey simple syrup.

 Not heating the syrup ensures that the syrup will taste consistent from batch to batch, as no water has been cooked off.